 Governmental funds focus on the sources, uses and balances of current financial resources.
 Expendable assets are assigned to the various governmental funds according to the purposes for which they may or must be used.
 Current liabilities are assigned to the fund from which they will be repaid.
-The difference between governmental fund assets and liabilities is reported as fund balance.
+The difference between governmental fund assets and liabilities and deferred inflows of resources is reported as fund balance.
 The following is the Corporation's only governmental fund: